-When running an endpoint within the context of Visual Studio debugger, the required queues are created automatically on startup to facilitate development.
-However, when deploying this endpoint to a server, starting the endpoint from the command prompt will not create the needed queues.
-Creation of queues is a one time cost that should happen during installation.
+When running an endpoint within the context of the Visual Studio debugger, the required queues are created automatically on startup to facilitate development.
+However, when deploying this endpoint to a server, starting the endpoint from the command prompt will not create the necessary queues.
+Creation of queues is a one-time cost that should happen during installation.

 To retrieve the list of available options for the host, run the following at the command line:

 To install the process as a Windows service, include

 / as a command line argument to the host.
 Using

 / also causes the host to invoke the installers.

 NServiceBus.Host.exe /install [/serviceName:<string>] [/displayName:<string>] [/description:<string>] [/endpointConfigurationType:<string>] [/endpointName:<string>] [/installInfrastructure] [/scannedAssemblies:<string>] [/dependsOn:<string>] [/sideBySide] [/startManually] [/username:<string>] [/password:<string>] [<profile>]